Approximating the Stationary Probability of a Single State in a Markov chain: Discussion: Understanding Properties of

 \section{Discussion: Understanding Properties of \pagerank}

-Equation \eqref{eq:PageRank_simulation} shows that the \pagerank~random walk is effectively a convex combination between a directed graph given by $A$, and a complete graph.
-We can thus analyze the tradeoff as a function of $\beta$, a tuning parameter that controls whether the \pagerank~Markov chain is closer to the underlying directed graph or to the complete graph.
-The existing algorithms and analysis for computing \pagerank~locally \citep{JehWidom03, Fogaras05, Avrachenkov07, Bahmani10, Borgs12} only utilize the property that with probability $\beta$, the transition is chosen from the complete graph.
+Equation \eqref{eq:PageRank_simulation} shows that the \pagerank~random walk is a convex combination between a directed graph given by the adjacency matrix $A$, and a complete graph modeled by the uniform random jumps between any two states.
+When $\beta = 0$, then the Markov chain is specified by $A$, which can be fully general when the edges in the graph are weighted.
+By tuning the parameter $\beta$, we can control whether the \pagerank~Markov chain is closer to the underlying directed graph or to the complete graph.
+The existing algorithms and analysis for computing \pagerank~locally only utilize the property that with probability $\beta$, the transition is chosen from the complete graph \citep{JehWidom03, Fogaras05, Avrachenkov07, Bahmani10, Borgs12}.
 When $\beta$ is large, the Markov chain mixes quickly due to the complete graph, and these algorithms also performs efficiently; however, when $\beta$ is small, regardless of the properties of the underlying graph, the algorithm scales with $1/\beta$, even though the Markov chain might still mix quickly depending on the underlying graph.
+Specifically, we have observed that our algorithm finds a natural tradeoff to balance precision of estimates with the computation cost, differentiating between high and low stationary probability states.
+In this section we explore the properties of the PageRank Markov chain when $\beta$ is a parameter that can be tuned to modify the Markov chain to be closer to the classic PageRank Markov chain with $\beta = 0.15$, or any general random walk defined by matrix $A$.
+These properties will lead to implications and tradeoffs between using existing methods as opposed to our algorithm to estimate PageRank as a function of $\beta$.

-For the following simulations, we restrict ourselves to the personalized \pagerank~setting.
-For a fixed node $x$ and scalar $\beta$, we consider the Markov chain with transition probability matrix $\tilde{P}$:
+In the following simulations, we restrict ourselves to the personalized \pagerank~setting.
+For a fixed central state $x$ and scalar $\beta$, we consider the Markov chain with transition probability matrix $\tilde{P}$: